1 Just a Dam Slave

 Slave Falls, Manitoba, Canada

 An exhilarating site.
 Especially for a denizen of the Prairies who had rarely seen anything of the world from higher than several feet.
-Maybe my guide had come from elsewhere, or, fed by fantasies maybe he had just accustomed himself to such heights at this very place, but now he clambered upon the parapet and invited me to join him there on the dizzying pinnacle of the abyss.
+Maybe my guide had come from elsewhere, or, fed by fantasies maybe he had just accustomed himself to such heights at this very place, but now he clambered upon the parapet itself and invited me to join him there on the dizzying pinnacle of the abyss.

 Much as I wished to prove myself apt at facing challenges, I declined this one.
-It galled me to think that this windbag considered me spineless, but in my own estimation it was simply prudent to prepare yourself beforehand for such high jinks.
+It galled me to think that this windbag considered me spineless, but in my own estimation it was simply prudent to prepare oneself beforehand for such high jinks.

 1960s Canadian Forces Fighter Jet